-The System Troubleshooting section below includes problems indicated by the condition of the POWER LED or of the "A" and "B" DIAGNOSTIC indicators as well as problems for which the condition of the indicator lights remains normal.
-"A" and "B" DIAGNOSTIC indicators are in the form of two red LED's on the top panel of the L2610.
-The POWER LED is an orange LED on the top panel.
-Also below are procedures for checking ground continuity, for testing a Probe for breached sheathing and for checking Probe response.
+The System Troubleshooting section below includes problems indicated by the condition of the A and B DIAGNOSTIC indicators as well as problems for which the condition of the indicator lights remains normal.
+A and B DIAGNOSTIC indicators are in the form of two red LED's on the top panel of the L2631/L2631R.
+Also below are procedures for checking ground continuity, for testing a probe for breached sheathing and for checking probe response.